fdietz/vue_components_book_manuscript/4-component-composition-with-scoped-slots.md

 I> You can find the complete example on [GitHub](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-4/example-3).

-This time we use the `slot-scope` attribute and assign the name `slotProps` to it.
+This time we use the `v-slot` directive and assign the name `slotProps` to it.
 Inside this scoped slot we can access all props passed along via this `slotProps` variable.

-T> In 2.5.0+, scope is no longer limited to the `<template>` element, but can instead be used on any element or component in the slot.
+I> The `v-slot` directive was introduced in Vue 2.6.0 as the new unified syntax for named and scoped slots.
+It replaces the old `slot` and `slot-scope` attributes which are now deprecated.
+The official [Vue Guide](https://vuejs.org/v2/guide/components-slots.html) has more details about these changes.

 ## Extending the rendering of the list item